 It’s common to chalk this all up to a busy life, which is partially true, but there’s something else preventing us from making sustainable and meaningful gains.

 From our earliest memories, we were taught to merely “Try” things.
 Food, sports, classes, and even careers.
-A wholesome way to sample life, but a useless way to live it.
+This proves a wholesome way to sample life, but a useless way to live it.

 What keeps us stuck is that we keep “trying” to do things rather than “training” to achieve them.